rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 envsubst < agent.template.yaml > agent.yaml
 ```

-4. Check if the file fills all the variable spaces with their respective values.
+4. Verify that the file fills all the variable spaces with their respective values.
 Your output should be something like:
 ```bash
 orb:
   config_manager: